noris94/dna-mutations/README.md

   ```
   git clone https://gitlab.com/noris94/dna-mutations.git
   ```
-2. You need to have Node.JS v16.x or greater intalled in your computer
+2. You need to have Node.JS v16.x or greater installed in your computer

 3. To run locally this app you will need to configure a ```.env``` file in root directory.
 This file has to look like the following:
   ```